McDavid scores, Smith has 29 saves as Oilers beat Flames 4-1

 The Flames took pride in keeping McDavid and Draisaitl off the scoresheet in that encounter — something they’ve done three times this season — but it didn’t take long for Edmonton’s high-flying offensive duo to get off the mark on Saturday.

 McDavid put the Oilers in front 1-0 with an end-to-end play at 4:46 of the first on the power play.
 Starting behind his own net, the Edmonton captain fed Draisaitl in the neutral zone before getting the pass back at the blue line.
-McDavid then charged past two defensemen, dangled the puck in front of Christopher Tanev and snapped it high past Markstrom for his 29th.
+McDavid then charged past two defensemen, dangled the puck in front of Tanev and snapped it high past Markstrom for his 29th.

 The Oilers doubled their lead a few minutes later with McDavid turning provider.
 A good cycle play in the offensive zone ended when McDavid found Bear at the side of the net.
 Bear’s one-timer, which may have taken a slight deflection off Nikita Nesterov, beat Markstrom stick side at 7:19.